Ala Wai Cove

 No analysis available

-Assigned parking is supported by MLS data (ASSIGN present on 12 of 16 listings) and multiple public remarks explicitly say things like '1 assigned covered parking', 'one full-size assigned parking stall', and 'deeded parking stall'.
-The evidence is strong and consistent across several agent listings, indicating assigned/reserved parking is offered in the building.
+Assigned parking is supported by MLS data on 13 of 17 listings and multiple remarks explicitly note assigned or deeded stalls (quotes: 'dedicated parking stall', '1 assigned covered parking', 'one full-size assigned parking stall').
+The evidence is consistent across listings and agents.

 No analysis available